 What is the Arizona Promise Program?

-- The Arizona Promise Program provides financial assistance for qualified students whose federal Pell grants don’t cover the cost of college tuition and fees.
+- The Arizona Promise Program provides financial assistance for students whose federal Pell grants or other financial aid don’t cover the cost of college tuition and fees.

 - The award amount is up to the actual cost of in-state tuition, mandatory fees and program fees after other financial aid.